rsprouse/feeling-responsive/pages/pages-root-folder/collections/matsigenka_yine.md

 > She showed him, "Here it is."

 Example (6) shows the same segmentation error involving -i, and for the first time Ms. Lewington misidentifies a prefix-root boundary.
 The verb root is in fact okotag, with an initial /o/.
-In these cases, third person feminine is expressed by the null allomorph ø-.
+In these cases, third person feminine is expressed by the null allomorph Ã¸-.
 Then, what goes unsegmented as "NEROK" is in fact two words: the presentative particle ne, which inflects for the gender of its complement, and the proximal demonstrative ka, which also inflects (differently) for gender.

 > Ikanti, "Oka tera iro sekatsi, onti kipatsi, pogavagetakara onti kipatsi."